 Piligkos Group

-My group investigates the suitability of coordination complexes based on lanthanide and transition metal ions for use within quantum information technologies.
-To this purpose we synthesise new coordination complexes and study their structures and electronic properties by a variety of thermodynamic and spectroscopic techniques, with emphasis on magnetic properties.
-We are especially interested in coherent and incoherent static and dynamic magnetic properties.
-We also develop software for the modeling of these.
+Within this context, we synthesise new coordination complexes and study their structural and electronic properties by a variety of thermodynamic and spectroscopic techniques, with emphasis on magnetic properties.
+We are especially interested in coherent and incoherent magnetic properties of electronic and nuclear angular momenta.

 • Coordination chemistry